gioui/gio/README.md

 Add `Fixes ~eliasnaur/gio#nnn` or `Updates ~eliasnaur/gio#nnn` if the change fixes or updates an existing issue.

-The `git send-email` command is a convenient way to send patches to the mailing list; see [instructions](https://man.sr.ht/git.sr.ht/send-email.md) for setting up git to use your email service.
+The `git send-email` command is a convenient way to send patches to the mailing list.
+See [git-send-email.io](https://git-send-email.io) for a thorough setup guide.

 With `git send-email` configured, you can clone the project and set it up for submitting your changes: